vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Success is walking from failure to failure with no loss of enthusiasm." - Winston Churchill
 > 1. "The best way to predict your future is to create it." - Peter Drucker
 > 1. "The only limit to our realization of tomorrow will be our doubts of today." - Franklin D. Roosevelt
-> 1. "You miss 100% of the shots you don't take." - Wayne Gretzky
+> 1. "You miss 100% of the shots you Do not take." - Wayne Gretzky
 > 1. "The best way to get started is to quit talking and begin doing." - Walt Disney
 > 1. "Success usually comes to those who are too busy to be looking for it." - Henry David Thoreau
-> 1. "Opportunities don't happen, you create them." - Chris Grosser
+> 1. "Opportunities Do not happen, you create them." - Chris Grosser
 > 1. "Success is the sum of small efforts, repeated day in and day out." - Robert Collier
 > 1. "The best revenge is massive success." - Frank Sinatra
-> 1. "Don't wait for opportunity.
+> 1. "Do not wait for opportunity.
 Create it." - Anonymous
-> 1. "You don't have to be great to start, but you have to start to be great." - Zig Ziglar
+> 1. "You Do not have to be great to start, but you have to start to be great." - Zig Ziglar
 > 1. "Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you are doing, you will be successful." - Albert Schweitzer
 > 1. "The only limit to our realization of tomorrow is our doubts of today." - Franklin D. Roosevelt
-> 1. "Do your thing and don't care if they like it." - Tina Fey
+> 1. "Do your thing and Do not care if they like it." - Tina Fey
 > 1. "Success is not measured by what you accomplish, but the opposition you have encountered, and the courage with which you have maintained the struggle against overwhelming odds." - Orison Swett Marden

 ## Happiness

 > 1. "Happiness is not something readymade.
 It comes from your own actions." - Dalai Lama XIV
 > 1. "It's better to be happy than to be right." - Anonymous
-> 1. "Don't let small things ruin your happiness.
+> 1. "Do not let small things ruin your happiness.
 Choose to be happy instead." - Anonymous
 > 1. "Sometimes it's better to let things go than to hold on to them." - Anonymous
 > 1. "The greatest wealth is health." - Virgil
 > 1. "Happiness is not by chance, but by choice." - Jim Rohn